-If students enter the building between 7:30 a.m. and 7:55 a.m., then junior high students must report immediately to the gym, and high school students must report immediately to the cafeteria.
-Students and staff members may schedule to work together in the morning, prior to 7:55 a.m.
+If students enter the building between 7:30 a.m. and 7:55 a.m., junior high students who would like to eat breakfast can report to the cafeteria and the rest may sit in the Gym.
+High school students must report immediately to the cafeteria until 7:40 a.m. when students are allowed to receive any assistance from teachers prior to school start.
+Students and staff members may schedule to work together in the morning, prior to 7:55 a.m. so please arrange those meetings in advance.